scitt-community/scitt-web/examples/README.md

 ---
 # Examples

-To support the [SCITT Use Cases][use-cases], the follow examples are illustrated.
+To support the [SCITT Use Cases][use-cases], the following examples are illustrated.

 - [Binary Use Case: Multi-Version Product Support, With Third Party Statements of Quality](./feed-binary-usecase.md)